Riding the Storms Out

 Meanwhile, home prices continued to rise.
 The median existing-home price for all housing types in September was up 4.2 percent from September 2016 in part due to low inventory.
 The inventory of existing homes for sale was running at a 4.2-month supply, below the 6-month supply that is seen as healthy.

 On a positive note, New Home Sales soared in September, the Commerce Department reported, surging 18.9 percent from August to their highest level since October 2007.
 This was the largest monthly gain since January 1992!

 Also, the October National Association of Home Builders Housing Market Index rose four points to 68, as homebuilders rebounded from the initial shock of Hurricanes Harvey and Irma.
 The index measures sentiment among builders and any reading over 50 is considered a positive sign.

-If you have any questions about home loans rates or loan products, please contact me.
-I'd be happy to help.
+If you or anyone you know has questions about home purchase or refinance loans, I'd be happy to help.